 What are they?

-Musings are 1 to 2 page writings on some interesting idea you have used in your class, some useful class activity you have used, something you have learned at a conference.
-They are intended for all disciplines and all students.
+Musings are 1 to 2 page writings or recordings on interesting ideas you have used class, a novel class activity, something you learned at a conference, etc. They are intended for all disciplines and all students.
 Some potential topics could be how you used active learning, flipping your classroom, how you bring 'research' into your classroom, how to mentor your students, or transfer issues.

 Professor of Earth Science and Geology